koeame/adobe-alternatives-ko/README.md

 # Updated Adobe Alternatives

-> This list has been taken from [KenneyNL](https://github.com/KenneyNL) on GitHub and [@XdanielArt](https://x.com/XdanielArt) on X. The purpose of copying and updating this repo is to save the record and update any information in case the following repo was lost.
+<center> This list has been taken from [KenneyNL](https://github.com/KenneyNL) on GitHub and [@XdanielArt](https://x.com/XdanielArt) on X. The purpose of copying and updating this repo is to save the record and update any information in case the following repo was lost.
 [You may also find the original screenshotted repo here in case it mysteriously gets deleted off the internet.
-Not likely to happen at all, but eh.](https://web.archive.org/web/20250407014806/https://github.com/KenneyNL/Adobe-Alternatives)
+Not likely to happen at all, but eh.](https://web.archive.org/web/20250407014806/https://github.com/KenneyNL/Adobe-Alternatives)</center>

 > You may also read the original README.md [here]().
 If you want a read-only version of this repo, you can find it [here]().